beakerbrowser/site-schema.org/README.md

 ## Background

-Site schemas were created to explore an alternative to [Object-store folders (OSFs)](https://github.com/beakerbrowser/specs/blob/master/object-store-folder.md).
-They were created due to concerns that OSFs and the UI/UX flows around them were too complex.
+Site schema was created to explore an alternative to [Object-store folders (OSFs)](https://github.com/beakerbrowser/specs/blob/master/object-store-folder.md).
+It was created due to concerns that OSFs and the UI/UX flows around them were too complex.
 It addresses the following concerns:

 ### Concern: Dataset conflicts